dilame/instagram-private-api/README.md

 **Feeds**

-Feed is class which implements functionality to iterate through list (which can be infinite list) of data, like user media or hashtag media or locations.
+Feed is the class which implements functionality to iterate through a list (which can be an infinite list) of data, like user media or hashtag media or locations.

-Every feed implement method `.get` to help you go through cursor and fetch items until you hit a bottom.
+Every feed implements the method `.get` to help you go move the cursor and fetch items until you hit the bottom.

-`cursor` is sort of pagination for API.
-Bascially in every request you will receive a next cursor for next request, which will lead to another dose of data for a specific feed.
+`cursor` is a sort of pagination for the API.
+Basically in every request you will receive the next cursor for next request, which will lead to another set of data for this specific feed.

 Implemented are:
 [AccountSearch](https://github.com/huttarichard/instagram-private-api/blob/master/client/v1/feeds/account-search.js),